The Best Cars for Seniors in 2022: Terrific Options for Older Drivers

 Choosing a Vehicle Type: Sedans vs. SUVs

-Before you can decide on a vehicle type, you have to understand the differences between them.
+Before deciding on a vehicle type, you must understand their differences.

 Sedans have four doors and a separate, closed-off trunk.
 They are smaller than SUVs and are generally more stable, smoother-riding, and easier to maneuver and park.
 They also tend to be more fuel-efficient and come with a lower price tag.
 However, they are lower to the ground, so they aren't as easy to get in and out of, and visibility can be a challenge.
 They also offer less interior and cargo space.

-For the purposes of this article, the term "SUV" encompasses both traditional SUVs and crossovers.
+In this article, the term "SUV" encompasses traditional SUVs and crossovers.

 Senior-Friendly Features to Consider

-When buying any vehicle, you should always think about things like fuel economy, reliability, and price.
+You should always consider fuel economy, reliability, and price when buying any vehicle.
 But older drivers often have additional issues to consider, such as mobility or dexterity challenges.
-If you have specific concerns, it might be wise to consult an occupational therapist to find out what particular features would be the best fit for your situation.
+If you have specific concerns, it might be wise to consult an occupational therapist to find out what features best fit your situation.

 Here are some things to look for in the best vehicles for seniors:

 Many older adults find it difficult to squat and move sideways to get into a seat.
 You may want a vehicle with a low step-in height, a tall roof line, and wide-opening doors.
-Some seniors need to back up to a vehicle, put their rear ends on the seat, and then slide in.
+Some seniors need to back up to a vehicle, sit down sideways on the seat, and then slide in.
 If that's the case for you, non-fabric seats may work best.

-Thanks to their height, SUVs are easy to get in and out of.
-Low-slung sedans tend to be a little less accessible.
+Their height makes SUVs easy to get in and out of, and low-slung sedans tend to be a little less accessible.

 Drivers need to be able to see from every angle: front, side, and back.
 Big windows and backup cameras are very helpful in that regard.
 Higher seats are also useful, which is why SUVs tend to offer better sightlines than sedans.